Beansyboy221/Green-Mountain-Goobers/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in top right)
 4. Click "Load unpacked"
-5. Select the folder containing the extension files
+5. Select the src folder
-6. The Gmail AutoSorter icon should appear in your browser toolbar
+6. The extension should be enabled in your browser

 ---